 A video converter may refer to any of the following:

-1. A video converter is a hardware device that turns one type of video signal to another.
-Examples include VGA to DVI, DVI to VGA, HDMI to DVI, or VGA to composite video.
+1. A video converter is a hardware device that turns one type of video signal into another.
+Examples include VGA (video graphics array) to DVI (digital visual interface), DVI to VGA, HDMI (High-Definition Multimedia Interface) to DVI, or VGA to composite video.
 You may need a video converter to connect an older monitor to a new computer or a new monitor to an older computer.

-Keep in mind that each video format has different video resolution and capabilities and converting a signal may give a lower quality signal.
+Remember that each video format has different video resolutions and capabilities and converting a signal may give a lower quality signal.
 An example is converting DVI to VGA since DVI has a higher video resolution capability than VGA.
 However, with some setups a video converter may be the only option even with a loss of quality or performance.

 2. A software video converter is a program designed to convert one native file format into another format.
 For example, WinFF is a great video converter that converts a video file into many different formats.